Head of EU parliament Sassoli in self-isolation as precaution

-BRUSSELS (Reuters) - The president of the European Parliament Davide Sassoli said on Tuesday he was in self-isolation at his Brussels home as a precaution after having traveled to Italy.
+BRUSSELS, March 10 (Reuters) - The president of the European Parliament Davide Sassoli said on Tuesday he was in self-isolation at his Brussels home as a precaution after having travelled to Italy.

 “Parliament will continue to work to exercise its duties.
 No virus can block democracy,” Sassoli, an Italian, said in statement on Tuesday.